amywinder900/RecommendationRankingProject/README.md

 # Milestone 2

 In tablular_linear_regression.ipynb I implemented some basic machine learning models to predict the price of an item based on the item category and the location of the poster.
 I used a grid search to tune hyperparameters for a ridge model, lasso model and an elastic net model via sklearn.
 The best score I got was by using the Ridge model with an alpha of 10.
 However, this only provided an accuracy rating (R2) of  0.08755583314162077.
 This makes sense as the data I'm providing the model isn't particularly relevant to the price of a product.

+In image_classifcation.ipynb I run my image data through a pipeline so that i can use a sklearn logistic regression model which predicts the category of an image.
+This is a simple model and only has an accuracy of 16 to 17%.